 BSPF Bottom Half

-The seven BSPF phases flow along the six phases of CRISP-DM that are high-level steps for any data science problem (beyond just business):
+The seven BSPF steps flow along the six phases of CRISP-DM that are high-level stages for any data science problem (beyond just business):

 - Business Understanding